hdclark/DICOMautomaton/README.md

   3. Files of various kinds can be written or a viewer can be invoked.
 Both are implemented as operations that can be chained together sequentially.

 Some operations are interactive.
-Others will run on their own (possibly for for days or even weeks).
+Others will run on their own (possibly for days or even weeks).
 Each operation provides a description of the parameters that can be configured.
 To see this documentation, invoke: